 The Legal Ombudsman will not normally consider a complaint unless:

-- It is made within 6 months of the complainant receiving a final response from us; and
+- It is made within 6 months of the client receiving a final response from us; and

 - most businesses (unless they are defined as micro enterprises)

 - charities or clubs with an annual income of more £1m, or

 - trustees of trusts with asset value of more than £1m

 Further guidance is available at: www.legalombudsman.org.uk/

 The Legal Ombudsman can be contacted by:

 Telephone: 0300 555 0333

 Alternative Dispute Resolution